COVID-19 Related Resources

 Dr. Chugh’s full statement is as follows:

 “I urge the desmoid tumor community to protect themselves and their loved ones with the COVID-19 vaccine.
 Based on available scientific evidence, there is no reason to suspect the COVID-19 vaccine would promote desmoid tumor growth or recurrence.
-The vaccine has been given to thousands of cancer patients safely, and the risks of contracting COVID-19 remains significantly higher than the risk of the vaccine.
+The vaccine has been given to thousands of cancer patients safely, and the risks of contracting COVID-19 remains much, much higher than the risk of the vaccine.
 Please consider obtaining the vaccine and continue social distancing, wearing masks, and hand-washing so we can stay safe and continue the fight against desmoids together.”

 Dr. Chugh’s research focus is on the development of new therapies in the management of sarcoma and desmoid tumors, conducting phase I clinical trials of novel therapies alone or in combination with standard cytotoxic therapy or targeted agents.